 At once, they took off running.

 By the look on Sasof’s face, Ena could guess that she knew where the smoke had issued from.
 They crashed through the trees and Ena grew more and more apprehensive as they drew closer and closer.
 When they were not fifteen trees from the place, Ena felt his mouth and nose clog up with smoke.
-He coughed, but kept on running, until at last they came to the origin of the smoke.
+He coughed but kept on running, until at last they came to the origin of the smoke.

 It came from a great clearing in the forest, the sun openly illuminating the scene that lay before the two warriors.